-1. Council for Postsecondary Education (CPE)

-- a.
-Establishes, reviews and revises Kentucky's Dual Credit Policy that communicates the criteria for all components of dual credit in accordance with Kentucky statute and regulation. - b.
-Leads research and communication efforts on dual credit's impact and return on investment related to students' college and career success. - c.
-Serves as primary liaison and conduit between state agencies and the state's postsecondary institutions. - d.
-Provides training and guidance for counselors and individual districts, in partnership with relevant institutions of higher education. - e.
-Maintains the Dual Credit Dashboard in collaboration with the Kentucky Center for Statistics (KYSTATS). - f.
+- A. Council for Postsecondary Education (CPE) - 1.
+Establishes, reviews and revises Kentucky's Dual Credit Policy that communicates the criteria for all components of dual credit in accordance with Kentucky statute and regulation.

+- 2. Leads research and communication efforts on dual credit's impact and return on investment related to students' college and career success. - 3.
+Serves as primary liaison and conduit between state agencies and the state's postsecondary institutions. - 4.
+Provides training and guidance for counselors and individual districts, in partnership with relevant institutions of higher education. - 5.
+Maintains the Dual Credit Dashboard in collaboration with the Kentucky Center for Statistics (KYSTATS). - 6.
 Collects annual data regarding dual credit participation and student success rates from postsecondary institutions.

-2. Kentucky Department of Education (KDE)
+B. Kentucky Department of Education (KDE)

-- a.
-Coordinates how dual credit courses are set up and administered in districts and within Infinite Campus; works with districts to ensure that relevant dual credit data from area technical centers are reflected. - b.
-Determines course eligibility within CTE pathways or academic courses in partnership with the postsecondary institution. - c.
-Maintains the CTE Programs of Study Handbook, ensuring it accurately reflects courses that are available and have been approved by postsecondary institutions. - d.
-Maintains the state and district level dual credit data within the School Report Card. - e.
+- 1. Coordinates how dual credit courses are set up and administered in districts and within Infinite Campus; works with districts to ensure that relevant dual credit data from area technical centers are reflected. - 2.
+Determines course eligibility within CTE pathways or academic courses in partnership with the postsecondary institution. - 3.
+Maintains the CTE Programs of Study Handbook, ensuring it accurately reflects courses that are available and have been approved by postsecondary institutions. - 4.
+Maintains the state and district level dual credit data within the School Report Card. - 5.
 Provides training and guidance for counselors and individual districts, in partnership with relevant institutions of higher education.

-3. Kentucky Higher Education Assistance Authority (KHEAA)
+C. Kentucky Higher Education Assistance Authority (KHEAA)

-- a.
-Administers the Dual Credit Scholarship program, including the application process, compliance and how the funds are awarded. - b.
+- 1. Administers the Dual Credit Scholarship program, including the application process, compliance and how the funds are awarded. - 2.
 Serves as the point of contact with high schools, colleges, students and families on issues related to the scholarships.

-4. Postsecondary Institutions
+D. Postsecondary Institutions

-- a.
-Determine the courses that are offered as part of a dual credit partnership with a school district, adhering to the accreditation guidelines and transfer policy for general education courses. - b.
-Approve school districts' use of faculty as dual credit instructors, ensuring that they meet SACSCOC accreditation guidelines. - c.
-Provide information about tuition and other fees for dual credit courses in writing to each student, parent and/or adult in the household and secondary school prior to enrollment. - d.
-Provide dual credit students with academic support services, such as tutoring and advising. - e.
-Determine how dual credit will be awarded and transcribed at the postsecondary institution. - f.
-Initiate and establish dual credit partnerships with secondary schools that meet the expectations established in this policy. - g.
-Initiate and maintain communication with teachers, counselors and districts to ensure student success. - h.
-Conduct annual training for dual credit teachers to review course outcomes and provide resources and support for instruction. - i.
+Determine the courses that are offered as part of a dual credit partnership with a school district, adhering to the accreditation guidelines and Statewide General Education Core included in CPE's General Education Transfer Policy and Implementation Guidelines.

+- 2. Approve school districts' use of faculty as dual credit instructors, ensuring that they meet SACSCOC accreditation guidelines. - 3.
+Provide information about tuition and other fees for dual credit courses in writing to each student, parent and/or adult in the household and secondary school prior to enrollment. - 4.
+Provide dual credit students with academic support services, such as tutoring and advising. - 5.
+Determine how dual credit will be awarded and transcribed at the postsecondary institution. - 6.
+Initiate and establish dual credit partnerships with secondary schools that meet the expectations established in this policy. - 7.
+Initiate and maintain communication with teachers, counselors and districts to ensure student success. - 8.
+Conduct annual training for dual credit teachers to review course outcomes and provide resources and support for instruction. - 9.
 Prepare and submit an annual report to CPE by July 1.

-5. Secondary Schools
+E. Secondary Schools

-- a.
-Initiate and establish dual credit partnerships with institutions of higher education. - b.
-Determine student eligibility for participating in dual credit. - c.
-Coordinate with postsecondary institutions to ensure academic support services are provided to dual credit students.

-- d.
-Communicate with students and families about the availability and value of dual credit courses and scholarships, including information about eligibility and enrollment. - e.
+- 1. Initiate and establish dual credit partnerships with institutions of higher education. - 2.
+Determine student eligibility for participating in dual credit. - 3.
+Coordinate with postsecondary institutions to ensure academic support services are provided to dual credit students. - 4.
+Communicate with students and families about the availability and value of dual credit courses and scholarships, including information about eligibility and enrollment. - 5.
 Determine how dual credit will be awarded and transcribed at the high school.